mahdifrmz/rust-analyzer-notes/notes/crate_graph_05.md

 }
 ```
-because RA wants to provide the client with completions about this specific key, it has to store the set of potential key/values.
+Because RA wants to provide the client with completions about this specific key, it has to store the set of potential key/values.